Energy in Azerbaijan: Electricity

-Electrical power is the widely utilized energy source in Azerbaijan in terms of domestic and industrial use.
-Electricity production and its distribution are covered by the state-owned Azerenerji JSC and Azerishig JSC.
+Electrical power is the widely utilized energy source in Azerbaijan in terms of domestic and industrial use.Electricity production and its distribution are covered by the state-owned Azerenerji JSC and Azerishig JSC.
 The whole country's electricity demand is furnished by the power stations operating under Azerenerji.
-13 of those stations are thermal power stations with the installed capacity of 5400 MW power, and 17 are hydro-power stations with the installed capacity of 1162.2 MW power.
+13 of those stations are thermal power stations with the installed capacity of 5,400 MW power, and 17 are hydropower stations with the installed capacity of 1,162.2 MW power.
 Moreover, a number of small power stations have been set up by other companies in the country by utilizing water, wind, solar, and domestic waste.

 Total installed capacity in September 2019 is 6.6455 million kW.
 Eight thermal plants supply 80% of capacity, including Shimal-2 power station put into used in early September 2019.
 12% comes from 2 hydroelectric plants (Mingachevir HPP and Shamkir HPP), and the rest from other thermal, hydro and small hydro plants.
-The main power plants (both are thermal) are near Shirvan (Janub TPP - 780 MW) and Mingechaur (Azerbaijan TPP - 2,400 MW).
+The main power plants (both are thermal) are near Shirvan (Janub TPP – 780 MW) and Mingachevir (Azerbaijan TPP – 2,400 MW).